timvanderzee/ISB2025/Part 1/README.md

 # Part 1 - Muscle models #
 In this part of the workshop, you will run a biophysical muscle model based on cross-bridge dynamics for a simple muscle fiber model.
-You will see the effect of cross-bridge model parameters, protocols, activation on force development, and will compare it to phenomenological (Hill-type) muscle model.
+You will see the effect of cross-bridge model parameters, length changes, and activation on force development.
+You will then compare the force response from the biophysical muscle model to the force response from a phenomenological (Hill-type) muscle model that is derived from the biophysical model.

 **Learning Objectives**
 At the end of this tutorial, you should be able to:
 - Simulate force output from biophysical muscle model under varying length, velocity, and activation conditions
-- Understand the effect of cross-bridge properties on the steady-state and transient force generation properties of a muscle
+- Understand the effect of cross-bridge parameters on the steady-state and transient force generation properties of a muscle
 - Compare and contrast force-generating properties of a biophysical and Hill-type muscle model

 **Assignment 1.0: Preparation**